Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Boshamps has several large decks and an elevated bar overlooking Destin Harbor.
 The parking lot is almost always full, so arriving by water taxi is very convenient.

-Boshamps is a great spot for drinks or dinner and there’s a beach area near the water with chairs, corn hole games, and space for kids to run around and play.
+Boshamps is a great spot for drinks or dinner, and there’s a beach area near the water with chairs, corn hole games, and space for kids to run around and play.

 Sun setting at Marina Cafe